 If you’ve taken the plunge and bought your coveted Speedmaster, chances are you will want to wear it every chance you get.
 However, as with any watch there are a few style rules and just because it costs the same as a second-hand car, that doesn’t mean it goes with everything.

 Given that this is a steel-bracelet sports chronograph, keep your wardrobe on the less formal side.
 It will work well with a relaxed but tailored look – think blazers with dark roll necks and contrasting trousers.
-Even better is rugged casual weekend wear: jeans, chunky boots and perhaps a heavy-duty duster with high collar.
+Even better is rugged casual weekend wear: jeans, chunky boots and perhaps a heavy-duty overcoat with high collar in the winter.

 Just don’t – repeat don’t – wear it with a suit.
 “Here’s the rule to looking good now.
 Wide pants, big lapels and tiny watch.
 All that big watch [with a suit] stuff is embarrassing to see,” as men’s style writer, stylist and all-round sartorial guru Tom Stubbs so eloquently puts it.